 Sacrum (AP view)

-The sacrum AP view is used to demonstrate the sacrum and its articulations.
-It can be utilised in the event of trauma, or for evaluating degenerative change 1.
-The efficacy of this radiographical projection is debatable, with radiographers encouraged to follow department protocol when imaging this region 2.
+The sacrum anteroposterior (AP) view is used to demonstrate the sacrum and its articulations.
+The efficacy of this radiographic projection is debatable, with radiographers encouraged to follow department protocol when imaging this region 1.

 - the radiograph is performed with the patient in a supine position, hands placed comfortably by the patient's side, with the legs extended

-- ensure the patient is not rotated- ASIS must be equidistant from the IR/table.
+- ensure the patient is not rotated - anterior superior iliac spine must be equidistant from the IR/table.

 - AP view